Signed in as:

 Scleroderma Foundation Volunteer, Educator

 Elaine Furst studied Roman and French History at Rutgers University in Newark.
-She has a Masters of Nursing Admin & Psychiatric from the University of Iowa and a Liberal Arts Degree in Comparative History of Ideas from Johns Hopkins University.
+She holds a Masters of Nursing Administration and Psychiatry from the University of Iowa and a Liberal Arts Degree in the Comparative History of Ideas from Johns Hopkins University.

-Elaine has volunteered for the Scleroderma Foundation since 1994, serving as support group leader and Chapter President and Editor of the Sclero-Sun.
-Besides teaching Scleroderma patients how to live well with chronic disease, she also works in movies and television as a background artist, sometimes playing a nurse in such productions as Agents of S.H.I.E.L.D. and Sons of Anarchy, among others.
+Since 1994, Elaine has been a dedicated volunteer for the Scleroderma Foundation, where she has served as a support group leader, Chapter President, and Editor of the Sclero-Sun.
+In addition to educating scleroderma patients on how to live well with chronic disease, she also works in movies and television as a background artist, often portraying a nurse in productions like Agents of S.H.I.E.L.D. and Sons of Anarchy, among others.

-In this corner you will find articles that will help you, inspire you, and inform you, whether you are a scleroderma warrior or not.
-Feel free to read and share and we hope they will help you in any way.
+In this corner, you will find articles that will help, inspire, and inform you about living with a chronic illness, whether you are a scleroderma warrior or not.
+These pieces are designed for patient education, so feel free to read and share them, and we hope they will assist you in any way.

 Elaine Furst

 Are there side effects, you may ask?
 After all, you never get something for nothing.
-There are rarely side effects, but those that occur are: nausea, diarrhea, liver injury, yellow stools, GI bleeding, headaches and rashes.
-Again, they are rare.
+While side effects are rare, they can include nausea, diarrhea, liver injury, yellow stools, gastrointestinal bleeding, headaches, and rashes.

-If you take curcumin, remember that it is poorly absorbed.
-It will be better absorbed with black pepper, fatty foods or coconut oil or special formulations like (eg.) nano-particles.
-Your pharmacist might be able to get those for you.
+If you decide to take curcumin, remember that it is poorly absorbed.
+Combining it with black pepper, fatty foods, coconut oil, or specialized formulations like nano-particles can enhance absorption.
+Your pharmacist might be able to provide these options.

-I have included two reasonably good articles about the subject.
-Please talk to your rheumatologist if you have questions.
+I have included two reasonably good articles about the subject for your reference.
+Please consult your rheumatologist if you have any questions.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC2637808/

 Hello Everyone: You have “a lot going on” right?
-How to keep your brain sane when anxious thoughts get in the way.
+How to keep your brain sane when anxious thoughts get in the way, especially for those dealing with chronic illness like scleroderma.
+It's important to seek out patient education resources that can help manage your mental well-being.

 Elaine Furst

 Hello Everyone: Now that the winter holidays are over and we are into the Winter, welcome to our Winter ScleroSun.
-We are experiencing warm weather, a little rain in some areas and lots of sunshine.
-We are also experiencing the national and international news in large headlines everyday all over TV, social media, newspapers, billboards, and anywhere eyes and ears can access them.
-For those of us with chronic illnesses, paying attention to all that information, most of it alarming/sad/frightening, can be sickening, and I mean that literally.
-Autoimmune disease can flare with too much stress, and most of us find the atmosphere of danger and sadness quite stressful.
-If you would like some information about how to handle the anxieties of the current atmosphere, here are some good articles to help you out.
-But first, get cozy, put your body in a comfortable position, grab some chicken soup or tea or whatever warms you up and relax.
+We are experiencing warm weather, a little rain in some areas, and lots of sunshine.
+We are also seeing national and international news making large headlines every day across TV, social media, newspapers, billboards, and anywhere our eyes and ears can access them.
+For those of us living with chronic illness, particularly scleroderma, paying attention to all that alarming, sad, and frightening information can be quite overwhelming, and I mean that literally.
+Autoimmune diseases can flare up with too much stress, and many of us find the atmosphere of danger and sadness extremely stressful.
+If you would like some patient education on how to handle the anxieties of the current atmosphere, here are some helpful articles to assist you.
+But first, get cozy, put your body in a comfortable position, grab some chicken soup or tea, or whatever warms you up, and relax.

 All the best to you from me,